alex1-11/cs50-final-project-2022/readme.md

         - `tasklist.html`
         - `task.html`

+##### Python: app.py
+Backend is a classic Flask web-application with few routes:
+- Decorative route for checking if the user is logged in or not;
+- Login route;
+- Register route;
+- Index route, which has several if-conditons to distinguish separate actions to take with provided data and tasks and pack out the appropriate data from the database;
+- View route to prepare task lists and provide them to frontend.
+Made with use of 'switch' statement added to Python with

 Every Task is considered as a Python Class object and has a set of mandatory and optional attributes described further.